Miepee/Glenn/README.md

 # AM2RPortHelper
 A simple tool to make porting Windows builds of AM2R-Mods to other platforms easier.
-This will *only* work with VM-mods of the Community Updates, not of the original 1.1.
+This will *only* work with VM-mods of the Community Updates, neither YYC mods nor mods of the original 1.1 will work.
-You need to have at least .NET Core 5 installed.
+You need to have at least .NET Core 5 installed in order to run this.

 ## How do I use this?
 Simply compress your mod as a zip, and then drag-n-drop it into this tool.
 After that, select if you want to have a port made for Linux or Android.
 A zip/apk that can be used for the [AM2RModPacker](https://github.com/Miepee/AM2RModpacker-Mac) will then be created into the directory next to the program.

-For Android builds, you need to have Java installed.
+To create Android builds, you need to have Java installed.

 By default, the ports will use stock splash and icon images.
 Replacing `icon.png`, `splash.png` and `splashAndroid.png` in the utils folder with your own is recommended.